fijimf/fijimf.github.io/index.md

 Yikes -- there is no way I am going to finish in time.

 That being said, a lot of things have come together.
 I have bent Webpack to my will, largely.
-My RTeact components seem to be behaving.
+My React components seem to be behaving.
 ANd my build is almost perfict.
 I'm unable to get the Play Run Hook to trigger ```webpack -watch```.
 Ny current workaround is to run Play in one window and webpack -watch in another.

+## August 26, 2018
+### 75 days until the first tip

+Hmmm.
+Very close to scrapping React and just going back to straight twirl & Play!

+I'm just seing no gain from using React vs. the hoops I need to jump through.

+Also, this blog of short posts as I develop is not proving to be useful with respect to informing the world or gatherig my thoughts.
+Still hoping that the countdown clock I';m imposing on mysel helps my productivty.